Diego-Bravi/Presentation/README.md

 ### Hi there!
 I'm Diego Bravi. 👋

--Im a Current Student, Waiting for my first job opportunity!
+-Im a Current Student, Im passionate about technology and I am looking for the opportunity to have my first job as a programmer!

 <h2>-I learned Differents Lenguages :</h2>